gabrielinbuon/CouchDBLibrary-PHP/README.md

 # CouchDBLibrary-PHP
 Simple CouchDB CURL Library : PHP

-This is just a simple library for basic use.
-Can be extended as it goes.
+A simple library for basic use.
-I will try to improving the library if i have time in future.

-Please feel free to comment and write your suggestion.

 ### How to create database